 Choosing the right color is the first important step in painting your basement floor.
 To pick the right color, consider the amount of light in the room and the amount of dirt that you expect to track in on a regular basis.

-Before you can paint the floor, you'll first need to clean it.
+Before you can paint the floor, you’ll first need to clean it.
 Sweep the floor with a broom, then use a mop to wipe down the floor and remove any remaining dirt.
-Mop the floor with warm water mixed with gentle detergent.
+Mop the floor with warm water mixed with gentle detergent or degreaser.
 Give the floors at least 24 hours to dry before proceeding.

 Cracks allow moisture to enter the room, which can cause a painted floor to peel and bubble.
 Before painting your floor, patch cracks with a quality concrete patch.
 To do this, remove any rubble inside the crack, then fill the crack with a concrete patch.
 Use a paint scraper to level the paint.